 What if a month-long Sprint is still too short?
 There are areas where a month-long Sprint may prove to be too short, for example, in hardware development or machine learning when training new models.
 Would it be okay to extend the length of a Sprint?
 Or would such a situation signal abandoning Scrum altogether and moving to alternatives such as Shape Up?

 Dying in beauty?
 Is there a moment when circumstances become so desperate that abandoning Sprints is a valid option?
 For example, think of a startup running out of cash, and the only way to survive is achieving a particular milestone defined by a prospective new investor.
 Would that be a moment when to abandon Scrum’s rigorous process to have a fighting chance?

 The Replay of the Scrum Sprint Anti-Patterns Webinar

 Check out the video of the corresponding webinar:

 Note: If the browser will not start the video automatically, click here to watch the replay of the webinar Scrum sprint anti-patterns directly on Youtube.

 Although the Sprint itself is just a container for all other Scrum events, there are plenty of Sprint anti-patterns to observe.
 A lot of them are easy to fix by the Scrum Team or the Scrum Master.
-However, some sprint anti-patterns point at organizational issues that probably will require more than a Sprint Retrospective to change.
+However, some Sprint anti-patterns point at organizational issues that probably will require more than a Sprint Retrospective to change.

-✋ Do Not Miss Out: Join the 6,800-plus Strong ‘Hands-on Agile’ Slack Team
+✋ Do Not Miss Out: Learn more about Sprint Anti-Patters and Join the 11,000-plus Strong ‘Hands-on Agile’ Slack Team